WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration- and dependency changes:

-* Several changes in :file:`settings_example.py`, most notable middleware changes, please adjust your settings accordingly.
+* Several changes in :file:`settings_example.py`, most notable middleware changes.
+  Please adjust your settings accordingly.
 * New file formats, you might want to include them in case you modified the :setting:`WEBLATE_FORMATS`.
 * New quality checks, you might want to include them in case you modified the :setting:`CHECK_LIST`.
 * A change in the ``DEFAULT_THROTTLE_CLASSES`` setting allowing reporting rate limiting in the API.
 * Some new and updated requirements.
 * A change in :setting:`django:INSTALLED_APPS`.
 * The ``MT_DEEPL_API_VERSION`` setting has been removed in Version 4.7.
   The :ref:`deepl` machine translation now uses the new :setting:`MT_DEEPL_API_URL` instead.
   You might need to adjust :setting:`MT_DEEPL_API_URL` to match your subscription.

 .. seealso:: :ref:`generic-upgrade-instructions`